Understanding Common and Limited Common Elements in Florida Condominiums

 Limited Common Elements | Shared ownership | Reserved use | Usually, the unit owner (check docs) |

-While the condominium association typically maintains common elements, it often requires unit owners to maintain limited common elements at their expense (e.g., keeping a balcony clean, replacing a private AC unit).
+Typically, the condominium association maintains common elements.
+However, it often requires unit owners to maintain limited common elements at their expense.
+For instance, you may need to keep your balcony clean or replace your private air conditioning unit.

-Check your Declaration of Condominium and Rules & Regulations, as maintenance duties vary by building.
+It’s essential to check your Declaration of Condominium and Rules & Regulations, as maintenance duties can vary by building.

-Avoiding surprise costs: You may need to pay for repairs to LCEs, even though you don’t “own” them outright.
+Avoiding Surprise Costs: You may need to pay for repairs to LCEs, even though you don’t technically “own” them.

-Dispute resolution: Understanding boundaries can prevent neighbor conflicts.
+Dispute Resolution: Understanding boundaries can help prevent conflicts with neighbors.

-Property value: Having exclusive rights to a limited common element (like a parking space or terrace) can increase your unit’s appeal.
+Property Value: Having exclusive rights to a limited common element (like a dedicated parking space or terrace) can boost your unit’s appeal.

-Insurance: You may need to insure improvements or fixtures in LCEs, while the association insures the structural elements.
+Insurance: You might need to insure improvements or fixtures in LCEs, while the association typically handles insurance for structural elements.

 Pro Tip: Check the Plat and Declaration

-Florida condos are governed by legal documents like the:
+Florida condos are governed by legal documents such as:

 Declaration of Condominium